AdobeDocs/experience-platform.en/help/query-service/ui/query-schedules.md

 >[!AVAILABILITY]
 >
->Compute Hours functionality is exclusive to users who have purchased the [Data Distiller SKU](../data-distiller/overview.md).
+>The Compute Hours functionality is exclusive to users who have purchased the [Data Distiller SKU](../data-distiller/overview.md).
 Contact your Adobe representative for more information.

 ![The details section of the Scheduled Queries workspace with a list of query runs highlighted for a scheduled query.](../images/ui/query-schedules/list-of-scheduled-runs.png)